-Bail is set by the Court

-- Allow at least an hour and a half for court paperwork to be received by Alaska DOC after an inmate has appeared in court. - Inmates cannot be released unless the court approved Third Party is present if one is required.

-- It may take up to four hours from the time the paperwork is received before the inmate is released. - Once a person is released from custody, Alaska DOC will provide transportation to the place of arrest.
+Bail is set by the Court so please allow at least an hour and a half for court paperwork to be received by DOC after an inmate has appeared in court.
+Inmates cannot be released unless the court approved Third Party is present if one is required.
+It may take up to four hours from the time the paperwork is received before the inmate is released.